mobile marketing strategy

 A good copywriter, a talented designer, a skilled video maker, and maybe a decent animator should suffice.

-Whether you work with an agency or a few freelancers, you should have your content ready in one or two weeks.
+Whether you work with an agency or a few freelancers, your content should be ready in one or two weeks.
 Once delivered, the materials can be reused for a while.
-Remember to update your content because it will get less relevant in time.
+Remember to update your content because it will become less relevant over time, and constantly check the most essential content metrics

 SIDENOTE.
 Besides your regular content, the best practice is to have dedicated content (articles, ads, media) for the main Holidays of your audience.